 NOTE: A record of criminal offences, for which a pardon has not been granted, may prevent students from completing their placements, thereby affecting their ability to graduate.

-Students are required to have Level HCP CPR and Standard First Aid on admission to the program (on-line courses are not acceptable).
-It is the student''s responsibility to renew their Level HCP CPR certification annually while in the Program.
-Students are asked to submit a copy of their current Level HCP CPR and Standard First Aid certificate to the coordinator of the program at registration.
+Students are required to have Standard First Aid and CPR on admission to the program (on-line courses are not acceptable).
+It is the student's responsibility to renew their Standard First Aid and CPR certification annually while in the program.
+Students are asked to submit a copy of their current Standard First Aid and CPR certificate to the coordinator of the program.

 - COMP 1058 - Technology in Administration (Semester 1 / 42 hours)